Psychogenic Polydipsia Quiz

 Developed by doctors.

-Excessive drinking of water, even though the body already has enough water.
-Causes include stress, anxiety and psychological conditions like schizophrenia.
+Excessive water drinking, even when the body has enough water.
+Causes include stress, anxiety, and mental health conditions like schizophrenia.

 • Frequent urination